RedHatWorkshops/openshiftv3-ops-workshop/assigning_users_to_project_roles.md

 **NOTE:** Use `oc policy -h` to view all the options

-Take a look at the webpage now; you should see the project "myproject" (feel free to click around).
+Take a look at the webpage now; you should see the project "project1" (feel free to click around).

 ![image](images/user-1-myproject.png)